 Religion and climate change

-Research linking religiosity and climate change has dissimilar results in terms of the impact that religiosity has had on the implementation of strategies to halt climate change.
-We will look more deeply into the results of some research that makes these contradictory results palpable, while drawing attention to those that seem to offer clarity regarding what could be at the heart of these discrepancies.

-As we have previously mentioned, Sharma et al. (2021) find that a country's ability to adopt stricter climate change policies is adversely related to its level of religiosity, making religion a barrier that must be taken into account when designing public policies dedicated to climate change.
-However, despite making the point that literature presents some contrasting results, Sharma et al. (2021) support their findings and hypotheses in studies that describe religion as contrary to science (Ecklund et al., 2017), based on attitudes that prevent the taking of decisive action while God has control over everything (Hulme 2015), and sectarianism that prevents him from relating to other beliefs (Lieven, 2012; Chaudoin et al., 2014).
-For their research, Sharma et al. (2021) use data from the WVS to measure religiosity, while for evaluating the implementation of policies against climate change, they improve and update the CLIMI index proposed by Steves & Teytelboym (2013), proposing a climate change policy rigour index (CCPS).
+Prior research linking religiosity and climate change has dissimilar results in terms of the impact that religiosity has had on thee implementation of strategies to halt climate change.
+For instance, Sharma et al. (2021) found that a country's ability to adopt stricter climate change policies is adversely related to its level of religiosity, making religion a barrier that must be taken into account when designing climate change-focused policies and programmes .
+However, they support their findings and hypotheses in studies that describe religion as contrary to science (Ecklund et al., 2017), based on attitudes that prevent the taking of decisive action while God has control over everything (Hulme 2015), and sectarianism that prevents him from relating to other beliefs (Lieven, 2012; Chaudoin et al., 2014).
+For their research, Sharma et al. (2021) use data from the WVS to measure religiosity, while for evaluating the implementation of policies against climate change, they improve and update the CLIMI index proposed by Steves & Teytelboym (2013), proposing the CCPS index.

-At the same time, we found that results that negatively relate religion to action against climate change contrast with the studies of Singh et al, (2019), who state that in India they have found initiatives to address climate change that come from religious organizations.
-Similarly, we found the research of Molina & Pérez-Garrido (2022) and Wilkins (2022), who describe the influence of Pope Francis' encyclical letter Laudato Si on the advancement of initiatives that tend to address climate change, and thus seek sustainable development.
-Molina & Pérez-Garrido (2022) demonstrate the great impact of the encyclical in academic and scientific spheres, while commenting, among other things, how it has enabled the environmental denialism present in some Catholic sectors to be challenged, and to motivate the impetus of Catholic movements concerned with climate change.
+At the same time, we found that results that negatively relate religion to action against climate change contrast with the the study carried out by Singh et al. (2019), who state that in India they have found initiatives to address climate change that come from religious organizations.
+Similarly, Molina & Pérez-Garrido (2022) and Wilkins (2022)describe the influence of Pope Francis' encyclical letter Laudato Si on the advancement of initiatives that tend to address climate change, and thus seek sustainable development.
+Molina & Pérez-Garrido (2022) have shown the great impact of the encyclical in academic and scientific spheres, while commenting, among other things, how it has enabled the environmental denialism present in some Catholic sectors to be challenged, and to motivate the impetus of Catholic movements concerned with climate change.
 For his part, Wilkins (2022) finds that the involvement of Catholic clergy must be intensified in order to implement the measures proposed by the Pope, although he accepts the valuable and positive impact of the encyclical on the way to confronting the climate crisis.

+Regarding the results that suggest that religiosity has a positive impact on climate change policies, Ecklund et al. (2017) argue that religiosity is a relatively weak independent predictor of consensus and skepticism on climate change.
+Instead, climate change opinions appear to be mainly shaped by political ideology, confidence in scientific community regarding climate change, and individuals’ interest in scientific information.

 On the other hand, without going into exhaustive appraisals regarding the positive or negative impact of religion in addressing climate change, Kohersen & Huber (2021) value its importance, pointing out that religions can make a difference in transitions towards more environmentally sustainable societies, pointing out that more than 80% of the world's population belong to some religious tradition (Pew Research Center, 2017), therefore the transformative potential cannot be ignored.
 The author appreciates that institutional contexts can shed light on the role that religion plays in the face of growing environmental concerns, thus demonstrating that faith-based organizations are taking an increasingly active stance in social transitions towards sustainability.
 However, this varies according to the organizational approaches they must deal with, therefore it is necessary to examine their role in these transformation processes.